 Understand limits in case of an emergency.
 If recovery is needed from a ransomware attack, can it be done?

 Understand its function and limits — provide plenty of opportunities to exercise the policy and identify weaknesses.

 Know who they are before an emergency, not during one.

 Cyber Security Insurance

-Helpful with response and mitigation to soften the costs of a breach
+Insurance is helpful with response and mitigation to soften the costs of a breech.

 Security Awareness Goals

 Set goals, test, train and repeat the process.